-Most interesting wonders of Clipperton Island
+Wonders of Clipperton Island

 On the island and in the surrounding seas live several endemic species of animals, such as skink Emoia arundeli, centipede Cryptops navigans, the valuable collectors fish – Clipperton Angelfish (Holacanthus limbaughi) and others.

-Described wonders of Clipperton Island
+Top wonders of Clipperton Island

 This book is about pirates and their treasure, and the islands visited in the Eastern Pacific Ocean.
-Little has been known, or written, about these early day ships, and the scoundrels that sailed them.
+Little has been known or written, about these early day ships, and the scoundrels that sailed them.
 Pirates, of course, were known throughout the world in such places as the Caribbean, Atlantic shores of America, Mediterranean Sea, Africa, and Western Pacific, and much as been written about them, including many movies, but very little about the Pacific shores of New Spain, in North and South America.